JAndritsch/redux/docs/recipes/Optimization.md

 export default App;
 ```

-Now when `someState` changes, only the `Child` component will re-render.
+Now when `someState` changes, only the `Child1` component will re-render.

 Although this approach may result in having many more components connected to state, it's still better performance-wise than having one connection at the highest level of your application.